I'm Mariana Kirova, the founder, the owner and the creative mind behind Eco Fashion Sewing.

 Our first year in Australia, at Perth's Zoo

-Coming in a new country without knowing anyone, with child and starting our lives all over was undoubtedly the hardest thing to do.
+Coming in a new country without knowing anyone, with a child and starting our lives all over was undoubtedly the hardest thing we've ever done.
 We loved Australia though and that helped us a lot to go through this hard time.
 Like the famous Australian song goes, now we “call Australia home”.

-This big change we made allowed me to see things differently and I slowly began to reconsider my life choices on a deeper level.
-I also wanted to stay more at home, to care for our son and keep our warm family environment alive, which the corporate work wouldn’t allow me to do.
+The big change made me see things from a different perspective and I slowly began to reconsider my life choices on a deeper level.
+I wanted to stay more at home with my son and care for the family.
+The corporate work though would not allow me to do so.

-This kind of review helped me to re-connect with my inner self and soon my true passions were revived.
-I found work in a childcare centre as the best available part-time job and meanwhile purchased a second hand sewing machine to start sewing again.
+The next step for me was re-connecting with my inner self and soon my real passion was revived.
+The desire to sew came bigger than ever.
+So, I found part-time work and purchased a second hand sewing machine to start sewing again.

 My attraction to fabric, colour and stitchery lead me to quilting, which was my hobby for awhile.
 The first quilt I made was for a very special person in my life, my mum.